 The Lawn Mower 2.0

-This cordless, rust-resistant, waterproof trimmer has a built-in rechargeable battery that will run for about 60 minutes from a full charge (via a USB cord like a cell phone).
+This is a cordless, rust-resistant, waterproof trimmer with a built-in rechargeable battery that will run for about 60 minutes from a full charge (via a USB charging cord like a cell phone).
 It features a replaceable ceramic blade module to help avoid nicks and snags.
 A 6,000 RPM motor can handle coarse and curly hair without tugs and pulls.
 The unit also includes a couple of snap-on hair combs with different reduction levels, and a cleaning brush.

 After using The Lawn Mower, The Plow safety razor can be used “for an extra sense of refinement and smoothness.”

-The Plow is a three-piece DE, probably OEM’d from Baili judging by the included blades.
+The Plow is an old school three-piece double edge razor, probably OEM’d from Baili judging by the included blades.
 While The Plow will not make Sharpologist’s Best Safety Razor list the build quality seems to be quite decent for it’s price and I think it has an entirely acceptable weight and balance for the task at hand.
 More on that later….

 To get an idea of how the razor performs I tried The Plow on my face first, with a brushless cream, to give myself a familiar baseline.
 I found The Plow to be a (mercifully) gentle razor, as I had hoped.
 Other than a couple minor weepers I got a pretty decent shave, and the thin head design actually got into tight places like under the nose relatively easy.